lakejs/lake-docs/guide/plugin.md

 ```

 :::tip INFO
-The `command.add()` method is used to add a new command.
+The `command.add()` method is used to register a new command.
 The `selection.removeMark()` method removes the current styles such as bold, underline, and font color.
 When the `history.save()` method is called, the current content is stored in the memory, allowing you to undo or redo.
 :::

-After registering the `removeFormat` plugin, you can call the `command.execute()` method to remove all formatting from the current selection.
+Once the `removeFormat` plugin is registered, you can use the `command.execute()` method to remove all formatting from the current selection.

 ```js
 editor.command.execute('removeFormat');
 ```

 ## A plugin with box

 Lake allows you to insert an embed using the [Box](/reference/box.md) interface.
-The plugin with box usually has the following file structure.
+A plugin with a box usually follows the file structure below.

 ```
 hello-world